josecgil/oblique-js/README.md

 With `data-ob-model="new Address(Model.address)"` you send an instance of Address that receives the address part of the model.

-3. Assign a variable and use it later
+C. Assign a variable and use it later

 if you execute code that creates a local variable, like this: